 Until one day, his obsession turns into madness that threatens his ethical boundary.
 He realises that to understand the psyche of the murderer and whom he’s looking for, he has to start behaving like them.
-He buys a gun to wear the skin of a criminal.
-He assumes his new life as a criminal and starts
+He buys a gun to walk in the shoes of a criminal.
+He gradually assumes his new life as a criminal.

 It’s a perfect recipe for a pulpy crime thriller incorporating the exaggerated emotionalism and drama.
 Instead, Dmitry takes a deliberate turn towards a more realistic depiction of life, and like Dostoevsky, he does an in-depth exploration of Meskhi’s psychological struggle.
-Anton Gromov & Alisher Khamidkhodzhaev natural dim-light photography from a distance adds a layer to the evaluation of the dark psyche.
-The drama unfolds within the limited camera moves on a vast deserted land.
+Anton Gromov & Alisher Khamidkhodzhaev’s natural dim-light photography from a distance adds a layer to the evaluation of the dark psyche.
+The drama unfolds within the limited camera movements set against a vast deserted landscape.

 Similar to The Criminal Man (Borotmokmedi) – Sanctorum : ‘Venice’ Review – Joshua Gil’s mystical take on the narco-violence in Mexico